 - Cost effective – The monthly instalments for a personal contract hire agreement will generally be lower than those of a personal loan.

-- Road fund licence – This will be included for the duration of the agreement.
+- Vehicle Exercise Duty (road tax) – This will be included for the duration of the agreement.

 - Optional maintenance packages – Personal contract hire deals can include maintenance packages so you don’t have to worry about the general upkeep of the vehicle.